GoogleChrome/web-vitals/README.md

   // On the first report, `delta` and `value` will always be the same.
   delta: number;

-  // `false` if the value of the metric may change in the future.
+  // `false` if the value of the metric may change in the future,
+  // for the current page.
   isFinal: boolean;

   // Any performance entries used in the metric value calculation.